School of health and Public services

 - Applicants who have taken coursework at CVCC or are currently enrolled in coursework at CVCC, must have a minimum cumulative (overall) grade point average of 2.00 on all CVCC coursework.

 - Applicants must take the PSB Examination for Health Occupations.
-The non-refundable fee for this exam is $30.
 Please see the attached PSB Exam information sheet for directions on scheduling this exam.

 Applicants applying for admission for the Fall Semester must complete ALL Minimum Admission Requirements by the specified deadline date of the year of anticipated enrollment.
 Completion of all admission requirements is not a guarantee of acceptance.
 Admission is based on completion of all minimum requirements by the deadline date, the number of vacancies in the program, and the competitive selection process.